-A. Character of the Request
+1. Character of the Request

 The application request is characterized as a Post-Acknowledgment Plan Amendment ("PAPA") to the Crook County Comprehensive Plan.
 The Applicant requests that the County Court add the Subject Property to the Crook County Significant Mineral and Aggregate Inventory.
-Before the County may issue a conditional use permit to authorize operating a mine on the Subject Property, the PAPA must be approved, and the site added to the Aggregate Inventory.
+Before the County may issue a conditional use permit to authorize operating a mine on the Subject Property, the PAPA must be approved, and the site added to the Aggregate Inventory (see CCC 18.144.040).
 As noted above, the Applicant also requests a conditional use permit to operate a mine on the Subject Property; however, that application is currently in front of the Crook County Planning Commission pending the County Court's final decision on this PAPA request.

-B. Applicable Approval Criteria
+2. Applicable Approval Criteria